Flux-driven Josephson traveling-wave parametric amplifier: Wave equation and flux drive

-This relation ensures equality of the phase velocities of the low-frequency waves in the signal line $v_s = a \omega_0$ and in the pump line $v_p = a \omega'_0$, respectively, where $a$ is the size of the cells in each transmission line and, therefore, allows optimal phase matching, $\Delta k =k_p - k_s - k_i \approx 0$.
+are equal, where $a$ is the size of the cells in each transmission line.
+Therefore, spatial phase matching is possible, i.e., $\Delta k =k_p - k_s - k_i \approx 0$.

-Generally, the dynamics of the electric circuit Fig.~1a is described by the sets of coupled equations for the values of fluxes $F_n$ on the nodes of the pump line and fluxes $\Phi_n$ on the nodes of the signal line (see Fig.~1b).
-These equations are derived in the Supplementary Information.
-In the case of sufficiently small coupling, $\kappa = M/L' \ll 1$, and sufficiently large power $P_p$, the pump remains undepleted and presents a traveling flux-wave with the constant amplitude $A_{p0} \propto \sqrt{P_p}$.
-Then the equations for these two transmission lines decouple.
+Generally, the dynamics of the electrical circuit shown in Fig.~1a is described by the set of coupled equations for the values of fluxes $F_n$ on the nodes of the pump line and fluxes $\Phi_n$ on the nodes of the signal line (see Fig.~1b).
+These equations are derived in Appendix A. In the case of sufficiently small dimensionless coupling, i.e.,

+and sufficiently large power $P_p$, the pump remains undepleted and presents a traveling flux wave having constant amplitude $A_{p0} \propto \sqrt{P_p}$.
+Then, the equations for these two transmission lines decouple.
 Eventually, the equation of motion for the signal line in the continuum limit (valid for $\omega \ll \omega_0, \omega_J$) reads